BirthThe experience of being born into an unfamiliar world.

 PlayEngaging in activities that are enjoyable that have no productive purpose other than learning, exploration and stimulation.

 ChangeThe constant change to all things that creates a need to constantly adapt.

 AdulthoodProgressing and growing as a person to take on responsibility within groups such as a society, organization, community or family.

 CommunityNavigating the social processes required to get along with people who live in the same place as you.
-This can potentially be fulfilling and rewarding.Navigating the systems and customs of the place where you live.
+This can potentially be fulfilling and rewarding.systems and customs of the place where you live.